westplainsdev/using-expressions/README.md

 # using-expressions
-A simple application using Verbal Expressions
+A simple node application demostarting the use of Verbal Expressions.

 ## Instructions
+1. run npm install
+1. run npm start

 Note: You must have node.js installed to run this project.

-Type NPM START to run the application

 ## Reference
 Link to [a blog][1] describing how to use verbal expressions from node.